RJ-Hossan/CompileX/README.md

 ### 1️⃣ Dual Theme Support (Dark & Light Mode) 🌙🔆
 - Users can **switch** between **Dark Mode** and **Light Mode**.
-- Built using **Tailwind CSS with DaisyUI** for seamless theme toggling.
+- Built using **Tailwind CSS with shadcn-UI** for seamless theme toggling.

 ---